Mauna Kea Observatories: Controversies

 Planned new telescopes, including the Thirty Meter Telescope, have attracted controversy due to their potential cultural and ecological impact.
-The multi-telescope "outrigger" extension to the Keck telescopes, which required new sites, was eventually canceled.
-Three or four of the mountain's 13 existing telescopes must be dismantled over the next decade with the TMT proposal to be the last area on Mauna Kea on which any telescope would ever be built.
+The multi-telescope "outrigger" extension to the Keck telescopes, which required new sites, was eventually cancelled.
+Three or four of the mountain's 13 existing telescopes must be dismantled over the next decade, with the TMT proposal to be the last area on Mauna Kea on which any telescope would ever be built.

 With all the controversy, the building of telescopes has led to the creation of the Hawaii Night Sky Protection Act.
 As artificial light forms a light cloud above the land, the excess light disrupts the clear pictures taken by the telescopes.
 On July 1, 2013, the Hawaii Night Sky Protection Act was initiated, affecting both the Big Island and Maui.
 A large difference between the Hawaiian islands and the mainland United States can be observed: street lighting.
 Almost all streets are dark as the lamps have either not been built, have been removed, or have been dimmed.

 Scientific discoveries

-The Mauna Kea Observatories involves thirteen large telescopes.
+The Mauna Kea Observatories involve thirteen large telescopes.
 In November 2020, in collaboration with Europe's low-frequency ARray radio telescope, Mauna Kea's Gemini observatory and the NASA Infrared Telescope Facility (NITF), discovered the first Super-Planet.

-In October, 2011, the Nobel Prize in Physics was awarded to Saul Perlmutter, Brian P. Schmidt, and Adam G. Riess; the prize recognized their findings, based on research on supernovae at the observatories, that dark energy is a force causing the universe to expand at an accelerating rate.
+In October 2011, the Nobel Prize in Physics was awarded to Saul Perlmutter, Brian P. Schmidt, and Adam G. Riess; the prize recognized their findings, based on research on supernovae at the observatories, that dark energy is a force causing the universe to expand at an accelerating rate.

 Management

-The Reserve was established in 1968, and is leased by the State of Hawaiʻi's Department of Land and Natural Resources (DLNR).
+The Reserve was established in 1968 and is leased by the State of Hawaiʻi's Department of Land and Natural Resources (DLNR).
 The University of Hawaiʻi manages the site and leases land to several multi-national facilities, which have invested more than $2 billion in science and technology.
-The lease expires in 2033 and after that 40 of 45 square kilometers (25 of 28 square miles) revert to the state of Hawaii.
+The lease expires in 2033, and after that, 40 of 45 square kilometers (25 of 28 square miles) revert to the state of Hawaii.

-Currently, pressure has been placed on the University based management.
-Locals never agreed to thirteen telescopes atop the mountain and demand a say in the legislation process.
+Currently, pressure has been placed on the University-based management.
 House Bill 2024 pushes for new stewardship on the summit.
 The area will be integrated in terms of management.
-Some land will be jurisdicted by the local community.
-The Bill pushes for future laws and regulations in terms of new building.
+Some land will be governed by the local community.
+The Bill pushes for future laws and regulations in terms of new buildings.
 As always, the cultural and environmental sites will be heavily recognized as a factor for consideration.